Hans Siegert

 Johannes "Hans" Siegert (10 August 1914 – 25 October 1966) was a football defender on the East Germany national football team.
 He was also a defender for FC Mecklenburg Schwerin from 1949 to 1950.

-Club career

 Hans made 21 appearances for Mecklenburg, and also scoring a goal he played in the DDR-Oberliga, which was the East German football top-tier league.

-International career

-He made 3 caps in 1954.
+For the national team, Siegert made 3 caps in 1954.
 He also was a manager for the side.